-Getting out of bed in the morning is sometimes difficult enough, never mind doing it even earlier to practice yoga!
-However, if you do manage to escape the cocooned coziness of your duvet and make it onto your mat you will feel the benefits for the rest of the day – we promise!
+Getting out of bed in the morning is sometimes hard enough, never mind doing it even earlier to practice yoga!
+However, even 20 minutes of practice will make a positive difference to the way you feel for the rest of the day.

 Here are our 5 top tips:

 Though time is always exactly the same length, it often seems shorter in the morning – especially when you have have a busy day ahead.
 However, a short practice first thing in the morning can help make the rest of the day feel much easier to cope with.